-The composition of the Board is determined by the Company's Constitution and by Board policy, which includes the following requirements:
+The composition of the Board is determined by the Company's Constitution and by Board policy, which include the following requirements:

-- the number of directors may not be less than 3 and not more than 12 (although the Company will at its 2015 AGM seek approval from shareholders to a constitutional amendment reducing the maximum number of directors to 8); - the majority of directors must be independent non-executive directors; - the Chairman should be an independent director; and - the Board be comprised of directors who are financially literate and who together have an appropriate mix and depth of skills, experience and knowledge.
+- the number of Directors may not be less than 3 and not more than 8; - the majority of Directors must be independent Non-Executive Directors; - the Chairman should be an independent Director; and - the Board be comprised of Directors who are financially literate and who together have an appropriate mix and depth of skills, experience and knowledge.

-There are currently five directors on the Board, comprising four nonexecutive directors and the MD/CEO.
-The qualifications, experience, special responsibilities and period of office of each director can be found on page 30 and 31 of the Company's 2015 Annual Report.
-In FY15, Board membership remained relatively unchanged except for the addition of a new non-executive director Ms Robyn Clubb who was appointed on 21 September 2015.
+There are currently five Directors on the Board, comprising four Non-Executive Directors and the MD (who is also the CEO).
+The qualifications, experience, special responsibilities and period of office of each Director can be found on page 44 and 45 of the Company's 2016 Annual Report.

-Appointment of Directors and re-election
+Appointment and re-election of Directors